MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/update-management/wsus-automated-maintenance.md

 >
 >
 - Must be using v22 or higher of SQL Server PowerShell Module.
-This script will present the following menu options for performing SUSDB Maintenance.
-SUSDB-Maintenance.log will be created and opened when the script is run.
+This script presents the following menu options for performing SUSDB Maintenance.
+SUSDB-Maintenance.log is created and opened when the script is run.

 [S] Change SQL Server, currently set to